 Common behavioural symptoms:

 The most common behavioural symptom of anxiety is avoidance.
-If being in busy rooms tends to trigger your anxiety, it is of course natural that you will avoid or leave busy rooms to get some immediate relief.
-However, this is only a short-term solution and the symptoms of anxiety will only return next time you’re in a busy room.
-Furthermore, avoiding busy rooms will only psychologically reinforce the message that they are dangerous.
+If being in busy rooms tends to trigger your anxiety, it's natural that you will avoid or leave busy rooms to get some immediate relief.
+However, this is only a short-term solution and the symptoms of anxiety will return next time you’re in a busy room.
+Avoiding busy rooms may also psychologically reinforce the message that they are dangerous.
 You will never get to find out whether your fear of busy rooms is logical and justified.

 Everyday ways to cope